 - plus tips for personalizing this layout to suit your journal style

 “Year in Pixels” is a journaling layout designed to help you visualize your mood in a non-text way.
 It creatively uses a grid to track your daily emotions, which you will shade accordingly based on the “color” representing your mood for the day.
 The objective is to create a single picture that sums up your emotional well-being throughout the year.

 I know you’re curious as to how it earned its layout name.
 When I finished mine in 2021, I guess I know why.
 The whole shaded grid resembled a pixelated photo.
 A fascinating insight is that 70% of the whole grid showed a palette of cotton-candy colors, illustrating that I had been in a content place for most of the year.

-Download our Year in Pixels Layout
+Download My Free Year in Pixels Bullet Journal Layout

 Here’s the step-by-step guide to follow in case you prefer to DIY from scratch: